girisukinkar/Frontend/Readme.md

 ## display:none transitions conflict
 Display none does not allow to use animations but there is a turnaround for that which is using opacity : 0 and visibility : hidden

+## How to check website on multiple devies at once
+sizzy.co